Mental health at work

 • Request an accommodation from your employer if you qualify and if it can help you do your job.
 Learning your rights and how to speak to your employer can give you the confidence to advocate for yourself.

-• Review incomes sources, such as unemployment or disability benefits, so you can reduce financial stress if you need to take time off.
+• Review income sources, such as unemployment or disability benefits, so you can reduce financial stress if you need to take time off.
 View the video Navigating the disability supports system to hear helpful advice on managing the claims process.

 • Choose what to say to co-workers who want to know what you’re going through.
 You can decide how much of your mental health condition you want to disclose.